MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 To learn about limitations that apply to all data sources, see the [Overview of Microsoft Graph connectors](connectors-overview.md) article.

 See the connector-specific information for your data source to find out if other limitations apply to that particular Microsoft Graph connector.

-## Next steps

-After publishing the connection, you need to customize the search results page with verticals and result types.
-To learn about customizing search results, review how to [manage verticals](manage-verticals.md) and [result types](manage-result-types.md).